kubeovn/kube-ovn/docs/vlan.md

 ## Vlan Support

-**The Vlan support is still in early stage, the usage might change later**

 By default, Kube-OVN use Geneve to encapsulate packets between hosts, which will build an overlay network above your infrastructure.
 Kube-OVN also support underlay Vlan mode network for better performance and throughput.
 In Vlan mode, the packets will send directly to physical switches with vlan tags.